towersvault/shinpokered/README.md

 Engine features from USA Yellow version have been backported.
 No more duochrome!
 Yellow's color scheme gets converted to display on the Gameboy Color.
 Attack animations are colored according to type during Gameboy Color play.
-The audio engine is backported for stereo sound support.
+Yellow's audio engine is backported for stereo sound support.

 New options that can be toggled!
 - Hit SELECT on the options screen to cycle through the audio output types.